 Recent highlights include:

 - Constitutional Challenges.
 Mr. Crain represented CNN and White House correspondent Jim Acosta in a historic victory resulting in the reinstatement of Mr. Acosta’s White House press pass credentials.
 Nine months later, Mr. Crain represented Brian J. Karem, Playboy’s White House Correspondent, and achieved a similar victory, resulting in an order prohibiting members of the Trump administration from suspending Mr. Karem’s press pass credentials as well.
-Mr. Crain also prevailed in a First Amendment and Due Process vagueness challenge to a New York Department of Financial Services regulation that would have barred the entire title insurance industry in New York from engaging in traditional marketing practices such as taking a real estate attorneys to lunch.
+Mr. Crain also litigated a First Amendment and Due Process vagueness challenge to a New York Department of Financial Services regulation that would have barred the entire title insurance industry in New York from engaging in traditional marketing practices such as taking a real estate attorneys to lunch.

 - High-Stakes Commercial Litigation.
 Mr. Crain represents Facebook in multiple matters, including a defamation lawsuit in New York, an attorney general enforcement action in Washington, D.C., and a consumer class action in California.
 Mr. Crain also represented a major software company in litigation with a customer, culminating in the successful resolution of the lawsuit shortly after client moved to dismiss, and a whiskey distillery defending against claims of copyright infringement, culminating in a similarly successful resolution.
 Mr. Crain represented Lynn Tilton and Patriarch Partners in a variety of matters in New York and Delaware, including during a two-week bench trial in the Delaware Court of Chancery and in multiple appeals before the Delaware Supreme Court.